Follow the patient journey, beginning with the identification of specific manifestations that may raise suspicion of VHL disease.

 Prevalence

-Endolymphatic sac tumors occur in approximately 15% of people with VHL
+- Endolymphatic sac tumors occur in approximately 15% of people with VHL disease.8

 Presentation